smogon/pokemon-showdown/SIM_EVENTS.md

 ### Event output

-There are 3 different ways in which Pokémon Showdown may consume the return value of an event.
+There are 3 different ways in which Pok&‌eacute;mon Showdown may consume the return value of an event.

 Consumed | Description| Examples
 ---------|------------|-------------------------------------------------------------------